Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: High-Order Temporal Discretization

 \end{enumerate} \item [Step 3.]
-Perform truncation of evolved solution, i.e. $\{U_1, S_1, V_1^\top\} \leftarrow\mathcal{T}_{\epsilon}(\{U_1, S_1, V_1^\top \})$, with $S_1:=S_1^{(s)}$.\ \item [Step 4.]
+Perform truncation of evolved solution, i.e. $\{U_{1,\epsilon}, S_{1,\epsilon}, V_{1,\epsilon}^\top\} \leftarrow\mathcal{T}_{\epsilon}(\{U_1, S_1, V_1^\top \})$, with $S_1:=S_1^{(s)}$.\ \item [Step 4.]
 Efficiently evaluate the residual norm,

-where $R_U$ and $R_V$ are upper triangular matrices from a reduced QR decomposition as described in \eqref{RURV}, which can be done once for all DIRK stages. \item Compare the computed residual norm $\|\bR^{(s)}_{\mathscr{L}}\|$ with the given error tolerance $\epsilon_{tol}$.
-If the tolerance is met, then admit the solution with $\bF_{1} = U_1 S_1 V_1^\top$; otherwise, we go back to Step 1 to further augment Krylov subspaces.
+where $R_U$ and $R_V$ are upper triangular matrices from a reduced Q-less \texttt{QR} decomposition as described in \eqref{RURV}, which can be done once for all DIRK stages. \item [Step 5.]
+Compare the computed residual norm $\|\bR^{(s)}_{\mathscr{L}}\|$ with the given error tolerance $\epsilon_\texttt{tol}$.
+If the tolerance is met, then admit the solution with $\bF_{1} = U_{1,\epsilon} S_{1,\epsilon} V_{1,\epsilon}^\top$; otherwise, we go back to Step 1 to further augment the xKrylov subspaces.

 \end{enumerate}